← Home

 Should I take away water at night to help with potty training?

-A common gentle approach is to time the last big drink and meal before bedtime — the AKC suggests avoiding feeding within 2 hours of bedtime — and offer a final potty trip right before lights-out.
+A common gentle approach is to time the last big drink and meal before bedtime — the AKC suggests avoiding feeding within 2 hours of bedtime — then offer a final potty trip right before lights-out.
 Always keep water available if your puppy is thirsty, ease off on hot days, and never withhold water a puppy needs.
 Ask your vet if unsure.

 When can I stop the night-time potty alarm?